Nogai Horde: Society

 There were two groups of Nogais: those north of the Caspian Sea under their own Bey (leader), and those north of the Black Sea nominally subject to the Crimean Khan.
 The first group was broken up circa 1632 by the Kalmyks.
 The second shared the fate of the Khanate of Crimea.

 The Nogai language was a form of Kypchak Turkic, the same language group as that of the neighboring Kazakhs, Bashkirs and Crimean and Volga Tatars.
-Their religion was Muslim, but religious institutions were weakly developed.
+They were mostly Sunni Muslims, but their religious institutions were not centralised and the Nogais strongly opposed any efforts to do so.
+When the Ottomans tried to impose their control over the Nogai Horde, they heavilly supported the creation of new mosques and madrasses as they served as the instrument of political legitimisation for the Ottoman sultan who also served as the Caliph.
+However, those attempts were mostly unsuccessful and the Ottomans failed to demolish the authority of the tribe leaders and centralize their rule over the Nogais.

 They were pastoral nomads grazing sheep, horses, and camels.
 Outside goods were obtained by trade (mostly horses and slaves), raiding, and tribute.
 There were some subject peasants along the Yaik river.
 One of the main sources of income for the Nogais was raiding for slaves, who were sold in Crimea and Bukhara.
 Hunting, fishing, caravan taxation, and seasonal agricultural migration also played a role, although this is poorly documented.

 The basic social unit was the semi-autonomous ulus or band.
 Aristocrats were called mirza.
 The ruler of the Nogais was the Bey.
 The capital or winter camp was at Saraychik, a caravan town on the lower Yaik.
 From 1537 the second in rank was the Nur-al-Din, usually the Bey's son or younger brother and expected successor.
 The Nur-al-Din held the right bank along the Volga.
 From the 1560s there was a second Nur-al-Din, a sort of a war chief.
 Third in rank was the Keikuvat, who held the Emba.

 Political organization was fluid and much depended on personal prestige since as nomads, the Nogai subjects could simply move away from a leader who was disliked.
 Ambassadors and merchants were regularly beaten and robbed.
 Stealing horses, looked down upon in many cultures, was an important part of social and economic life on the steppe.
-Beys and Mirza's would often declare themselves vassals of some outside power, but such declarations had little meaning.
+Beys and mirzas would often declare themselves vassals of some outside power, but such declarations had little meaning.